Samantha Quiñon knew she needed more technological literacy when she started her graduate degree in information sciences.

 A new kind of literacy

-The role of technology and education at Lesley were two reasons Quiñon wanted to return to Lesley after interning with the library during her graduate program at Simmons College.
+The role of technology and education at Lesley were two reasons Quiñon wanted to return to Lesley after interning with the library during her graduate program at Simmons University.

 Developing systems to enhance communication and research has been an area of study since Quiñon studied communications arts as an undergraduate at Florida International University.
 That focus continued into her graduate studies in Information Science and Technology at Simmons, where she earned a master of science.